The Explainer is where we explain an aspect of Chinese life. Simple. So now you know.

 Mao Zedong and other Chinese leaders at Tiananmen Square on October 1, 1949.
 Image via Wikimedia Commons

-The story starts with the Chinese Civil War which began when Chiang Kai-Shek, the leader of the Kuomintang (KMT), began to purge communist ideology and its advocates from Chinese politics in the early 20th Century after denouncing it as contrary to the origins and ambitions of his nationalist revolution.
+The story starts with the Chinese Civil War which began when Chiang Kai-Shek, the leader of the Nationalist Party, aka Kuomintang (KMT), began to purge communist ideology and its advocates from Chinese politics in the mid-20th century after denouncing it as contrary to the origins and ambitions of his nationalist revolution.
 The Communist Party of China (CPC) moved underground and began an insurgency that developed into armed rebellion.

 On October 1, 1949 the People’s Republic of China was founded.
 Mao named Beijing the capital and raised the new flag over Tiananmen Square.
 Eventually the Kuomintang were beaten into a retreat to Taiwan.